tonibois/tonibois/README.md

 # Hi there 👋, it's Toni.

 - 🎓 I defended PhD [Thesis][20] at University of The Balearic Islands (UIB, Spain, 2018).
 I worked at UIB as assistant professor (2017-2019)
-- 🔬 I’m currently working at University of Zaragoza (UNIZAR) at BSICoS group (https://bsicos.unizar.es/people/) on automated analysis of fluorescent images of the left ventricle tissue using OpenCV-python
+- 🔬 I’m currently working at University of Zaragoza (UNIZAR) at BSICoS[21] on automated analysis of fluorescent images of the left ventricle tissue using OpenCV-python
 - 📐 I’m learning application of AI methods and algorithms in computer vision
 - 👯 I’m looking to collaborate on computer vision projects and I'm specially interested in applications to biomedical imagery
 - 📈 My preferred programming languages are: